 Can I succeed if my background isn’t in business or if I don’t love math?

-The BYU MBA leverages the diverse professional backgrounds of its students.
-About half of BYU MBA students have an undergraduate degree in business or finance.
-While quality professional experience (minimum of 2 years, average of 4) is required for admittance to the BYU MBA, the makeup of that experience is often unique to each student.
-From working in a nonprofit or being a journalist to managing global retail operations or working as a medical professional, the unique backgrounds and leadership journeys of each student strength the MBA education.
+The BYU Marriott MBA program leverages the diverse professional backgrounds of its students.
+About half of BYU Marriott MBA students have an undergraduate degree in business or finance.
+While quality professional experience (minimum of two years, average of four) is required for admittance to the BYU Marriott MBA program, the makeup of that experience is often unique to each student.
+From working in a nonprofit or being a journalist to managing global retail operations or working as a medical professional, the unique backgrounds and leadership journeys of each student strengthen the MBA education.

-Every MBA student takes core classes for the first 1.5 semesters; for the last 2.5 semesters, students take electives of their choice.
-Significant support for succeeding in the core classes of finance, accounting, marketing, HR, leadership, operations, strategy, and ethics is available through your core teammates, professors, teaching assistants, fellow students, and many other avenues.
-Support for recruiting also exists through our unique Sherpa program and the BYU MBA’s collaborative culture.
+Every MBA student takes core classes for the first one and a half semesters; for the last two and a half semesters, students take electives of their choice.
+Significant support for succeeding in the core classes of finance, accounting, marketing, human resources, leadership, operations, strategy, and ethics is available through your core teammates, professors, teaching assistants, fellow students, and many other avenues.
+Support for recruiting also exists through our unique Sherpa program and collaborative culture in the BYU Marriott MBA program.